google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 module in your application code, but a browser that supports the built-in module can load that version instead!

-Here's how to would declare an import map to make this work with the KV Storage
+Here's how you would declare an import map to make this work with the KV Storage
 module:

 ```